khalid-hussain/theprophetsprayer/COMMENTS.md

 [Page 162, check Arabic]

-So he said, “Our murmuring is like yours.”

-K: PBUH logo

 [Dua 9 has some discrepancy between the text and its translation]

 [Dua 10 is a disaster]